BBVAEngineering/ember-cli-webcomponents-bundler/README.md

 type: `String`
 default: `module-imports.js`

-Name of the file used as entry point for ES modules inside each `entrypointPath`.
+Name of the file used as entry point for ES modules inside each entrypointPath.

 ### `outputFileName`

 type: `String`
 default: `bundle.js`

-Name of the generated bundle for each entypoint path.
+Name of the generated bundle for each entypointPath.

 ### `outputPath`